What are the unique landscaping insurance coverages you'll need to consider before purchasing coverage?

 Worker’s Compensation Insurance

 The use of power-cutting equipment can result in cuts and possible amputations.
-Back injuries, hernias, sprains, and strains can result from lifting or working from awkward positions.
+Back injuries, hernias, sprains, and strains can result from lifting or working awkwardly.
 Slips, trips, falls, foreign objects in the eye, hearing impairment from noise, and muscle strains are common.

-Chemical applications may cause lung problems along with allergic reactions and other more serious complications.
+Chemical applications may cause lung problems, allergic reactions, and other more serious complications.

 Workers can be crushed when building architectural features, electrocuted when coming into contact with electricity, or be injured in automobile accidents.
 Casual labor, seasonal workforce, and high turnover present a significant loss control challenge.